BenoitPAIX/16S_metabarcoding_tutorial/README.md

 ### 4.4.
 Generate a single figure for the 3 alpha-diversity indices together

-To have the three diversity indices (Shannon, Chao1 and Pielou) in different facets, we need to re-arrange the data.frame with a single column for all values
+To have the three diversity indices (Shannon, Chao1, and Pielou) in different facets, we need to rearrange the data.frame with a single column for all values

 ```
 data_long = melt(data_alpha_all, id.var=c("Site","Month","Site_code","Month_code"))